inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 Built webpack project.
 ```

-Passing the `--no-install-js` option, skips re-installation of JS dependencies.

 !!! info "Assets and statics need to be updated"
-    Whenever you change files in `assets/` or `static/`, you typically want to run `invenio-cli update --no-install-js`.
+    Whenever you change files in `assets/` or `static/`, you typically want to run `invenio-cli assets update`.
 In case of uncertainty, just run the `update` command; it isn't destructive.

 In the browser, go to [https://127.0.0.1:5000/](https://127.0.0.1:5000) or refresh the page.
 And voilà!
 The logo has changed!